OUR TEAM

 dave

-Dr. Dave Thompson
+Prof. Dave Thompson

 As Biodiversity Scientist I work across the research platforms of the SAEON Ndlovu node, but mainly at the Haenertsburg and Swartbos mountain observatories, and the Satara Experimental Burn Plots.
 My interests are skewed towards plant population dynamics and community-level responses to disturbances such as fire, herbivory, and climate variability/change.
 However, my curiosity is sufficiently broad to accommodate research in pollination ecology, population genetics, river flow, crop phenology, mammal behaviour, and sustainable resource use.
 I am passionate about training (and learning from) postgraduate students and engaging with high school learners